 - The City of Grand Forks

 - Grand Forks Community Land Trust

-- 4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:
+- 3. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

-HOME funds will not be used to refinance debt along with rehabilitation in this program year.
+DCS will not refinance debt along with rehabilitation in this program year.